Valle de Bravo with Kids: A 5 Day Itinerary

 When looking for a place to stay in Valle de Bravo, you have two main areas to choose from:

-There are no major hotels chains in Valle de Bravo, but you can still find a good selection of family-friendly Valle de Bravo hotels in all price ranges.
+Valle de Bravo has more boutique hotels, guesthouses, and vacation rentals than big international chain hotels.
+You can find a good selection of family-friendly Valle de Bravo hotels in all price ranges.

 We stayed at a 3-bedroom apartment rental in central Valle de Bravo.
 Our hosts were very friendly and helpful.
 We really liked it, but the taxi noise was a little much at times.